-The Community School awards need-blind merit scholarships to deserving rising 9th graders.
-Prospective students have an opportunity to demonstrate their abilities in three academic areas - math, writing, and/or Spanish.
-A scholarship will be awarded to the top performing student in each area.
-For students entering The Community School in the fall of 2020, these opportunities will be offered at The Community School, on March 11th and 12th, 2019.
+The Community School awards need-blind merit scholarships to deserving incoming students.
+All incoming students have an opportunity to demonstrate their abilities in three academic areas - math, writing, and/or Spanish.
+A one-time scholarship will be awarded to the top performing student in each area.
+For students entering The Community School in the fall of 2020, these opportunities will be offered at The School on March 2nd (writing) and 3rd (math and Spanish), 2020.

-The Jackson Hole Community School has four named scholarships, described below.
-These scholarships are awarded to rising 10th, 11th, and 12th graders, based on need and merit.
+The Jackson Hole Community School has six named scholarships, described below.
+These scholarships are awarded to returning students entering 10th, 11th, and 12th graders, based on need and merit.

 Willie Neal Scholarship: This scholarship, which commemorates the memory of William (Willie) Brannon Neal (’08), is granted to a student who embodies his impressive spirit.
 Willie believed everyone can make a difference in the world, and that people should lead thoughtful, intentional lives helping to make the world a better place.
 Willie was passionate about family, life, skiing, politics, and the planet.

 Profe Scholarship: This scholarship honors Founding Head of School Scott Hirschfield.
 Before founding JHCS and while serving as Head for the school’s first decade, Scott taught high school Spanish.
 Honoring Scott’s tireless efforts to help JHCS thrive, his passion for Spanish and his dedication to creating a diverse school community, this scholarship is granted to a student who demonstrates consistent academic effort.